kenichi-shibata/helloawsnode/readme.md

 > dev is a vagrant default VM machine using docker as provider

+> dev VM mounts the entire repo so any changes will be reflected

 ## Scale the node-app
 ```
 docker-compose scale node-app=5